jdorn/json-editor/README.md

 ![JSON Schema -> HTML Editor -> JSON](https://raw.github.com/jdorn/json-editor/master/jsoneditor.png)

-If you have structured JSON data and need a web-based editor for it, JSON Editor can help you out.
+JSON Editor will create an HTML editor from a JSON Schema and output JSON data that matches the schema.

-Define your data structure using JSON Schema and let JSON Editor do the rest.
+It supports a large subset of JSON Schema and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).

 Check out an example: http://rawgithub.com/jdorn/json-editor/master/example.html